 Following an announcement by the St Columba and Torpoint RFC (Torpoint Rugby Club), previously situated on Defiance Field, that they were becoming dormant, Antony Estate as landowner made revisions to their original offered housing and planning sites, resulting in previous plans having to be-reconsidered and agreed upon by all parties.
-The NDPSG met on Thursday 27th April 2023 and suggested some changes to the Northern Fringe area of land adjacent to the A374 (Horson straights) (see minute number 4-23NDP (b))24.
+The NDPSG met on Thursday 27th April 2023 and suggested some changes to the Northern Fringe area of land adjacent to the A374 (Horson straights) (see minute number 4-23NDP (b))25.

-11. Regulation 14 (Pre-submission Stage) Consultation 22nd August - 17th October 2023
+11. Regulation 14 (Pre-submission Stage) Consultation 22nd August - 9th November 2023

 NP regulations require that a statutory consultation period of 8 weeks is undertaken by the qualifying body (TTC) on the final draft plan prior to its submission to the local planning authority ('LPA').
 This period of statutory consultation must be carried out in advance of the LPA Regulation 16 consultation.
-Torpoint Town council instructed GoCollaborate to undertake the online consultation, please see Appendix 18, the poster detailing consultation.
+Torpoint Town council instructed GoCollaborate to undertake the online consultation, please see Appendix 18, the posters detailing consultation.
+The consultation deadline was extended to ensure all statutory consultees had been offered the opportunity to comment on the draft plan.